🇺🇸 Retired veteran, father, rock-climbing expert & rosin connoisseur.

 Phase 4: Pre Pressing

 After the bag is filled and material is somewhat compressed, it’s time to pre press the material.
 Use a pre press like this one to quickly and thoroughly compress the material in the bag to increase the amount of rosin yield you can expect.
+The Press Club has pre-press molds to accommodate any size rosin bags.

 Phase 5: Closing the bag